schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <!-- ``` -->

-For Beta distributions, a large $\phi$ results in reduced dispersion and vive versa .
+For Beta distributions, a large $\phi$ results in reduced dispersion and vive versa.
 Accordingly, when used in a distributional model, a positive effect decreases variance.

 When estimating dispersion or scale parameters, we have to regard that these are positive, strictly.
 The Brms engine simply extends the principle of link functions to parameters other than the $\mu$ and sets a default log link for $\phi$.
 In order to estimate the changes in $\mu$ and $\phi$ simultaneously, the brms engine receives two regression formulas.
 Having multiple formulas for a regresson model is a notable extension of the R model specification language, which is why Brms brings its own command `bf()` to collect these.
 We run a distributional Beta regression on the simulated rating scale responses: